awalterschulze/blog/content/post/sum-types-over-multiple-returns.md

 This implementation is far from ideal, in my and others' opinion.
 In an alternative Protocol buffer library for Go, [developers cannot even agree](https://github.com/gogo/protobuf/issues/168) on what they would really like to have as a `oneof` implementation in Go, because Go does not lend itself to sum types.

-A need for sum types can also be found in the [go/ast](https://golang.org/pkg/go/ast/#Spec) library, where Spec is documented to be one of the following types:
+A need for sum types can also be found in the go/ast library, where [ast.Spec](https://golang.org/pkg/go/ast/#Spec) is documented to be one of the following types:

-  - `*ImportSpec`,
+  - `*ImportSpec`
-  - `*ValueSpec` or
+  - `*ValueSpec`
   - `*TypeSpec`

-which is something that could have been enforced by the compiler, instead of mere documentation.
+This is something that could have been enforced by the compiler, instead of mere documentation.

-Another such an instance is the [Walk function](https://golang.org/src/go/ast/walk.go?s=1311:1342#L41), which ends with classic runtime error, where a compile error would have been more appropriate:
+Another example is the [Walk function](https://golang.org/src/go/ast/walk.go?s=1311:1342#L41), which ends with a classic runtime error, where a compile error would have been more appropriate:

 ```go
 default: